ga-wdi-exercises/checkpoint-00/readme.md

 What is the difference between a fork and a clone?

 ```
-fork is taking repository and making it your own content in your account. clone is when you create repository into local account.
+forking is when you copy a repository from one GitHub account to your own.
+Cloning is taking that repository and making it your own by copying it to your local machine.

 ```